Lander College for Men: Background and history

 The Lander College for Men opened in the fall of 2000, and before long moved onto its 7 acre campus in Kew Gardens Hills.
 It graduated its first class in 2003.
 Geoffrey Alderman, who was a Vice President of Touro College, was Dean of the Lander College for Men from its inception, and served until the end of February 2002.
 He left to work at American InterContinental University in the UK.
 The current dean of the Lander College for Men, Dr. Moshe Sokol, succeeded him at that time.
-Dr. Sokol left Lander College for Men at the end of June 2024 to become director of Touro’s Graduate School of Jewish Studies, and Dr. Henry Abramson, formerly dean of Lander College of Arts and Sciences succeed him.
+Dr. Sokol left Lander College for Men at the end of June 2024 to become director of Touro's Graduate School of Jewish Studies, and Dr. Henry Abramson, formerly Dean of Lander College of Arts and Sciences, succeeded him.

-In May 2012.
-Rabbi Abba Bronspigel retired from the position of Rosh HaYeshiva of Beis Medrash L'Talmud.
-He was succeeded by Rabbi Yonason Sacks and Rabbi Doniel Lander in the Fall of 2012.
+In May 2012, Rabbi Abba Bronspigel retired from the position of Rosh HaYeshiva of Beis Medrash L'Talmud.
+He was succeeded by Rabbi Yonason Sacks in the Fall of 2012.

 In the biography of Rabbi Dr. Bernard Lander, it is stated that the Lander College for Men was created partially in response to dissatisfaction with the liberalization of Yeshiva University during the tenure of Rabbi Dr. Norman Lamm.
 In response to this, some of Yeshiva University's rabbinical faculty, specifically Rabbis Abba Bronspigel and Yehuda Parnes, decided to leave the school.
 With the assistance of Lander, they created a school with the goal of providing a more religious and more challenging Yeshiva environment than that of Yeshiva University.

 Bernard Lander called the Lander College for Men the "flagship" of Touro College.